s4dhulabs/vimana-framework/README.md

 * Features for tracking and fingerprinting template engines (like Genshi, Jinja, Mako, etc.)
 * Resources for automated SSTI tests (Server Side Template Injection)
 * New fuzzers rules for Django e others frameworks
-*
+* Some lib exploits
+* Resources to generate custom payloads on app context

-Modules focused on other development frameworks such as Flask, Web2py, Bottle and so on).
+* New siddhis focused on other development frameworks such as Flask, Web2py, Bottle and so on)
+* App Crawler

 <a name="curio"></a>